 In its first major published study, Family Centered Treatment services were provided to over 2000 adjudicated youth with serious criminal offenses and their families then examined for costs.
 The youth examined were followed for at least one-year post-treatment and actual treatment costs of FCT was determined.

-The findings concluded: Had these youth been placed in Group Homes or Therapeutic Group Homes instead, treatment costs would have been significantly higher.
-Therefore, the services Family Centered Treatment provided saved the state $12.3 million from 2003-2007.
+The results of this study were reported in the Journal of Juvenile Justice in 2012 which concluded: Had these youth been placed in Group Homes or Therapeutic Group Homes instead, treatment costs would have been significantly higher.
+The Family Centered Treatment model saved the state $12.3 million from 2003-2007.
 In other words: Every dollar spent on FCT saved the state $2.29 in residential placement costs.
-In this study, results showed cost of treatment per youth served through FCT can save as much as $27,916 per youth in Group Homes and as much as $25,433 per youth for Therapeutic Group Homes.**
+In this study, results showed cost of treatment per youth served through FCT saved the state $27,916 per youth in Group Homes and $25,433 per youth for Therapeutic Group Homes.**

-The report concluded that the initial intervention cost for FCT as compared with group home placement for the comparison group was less costly by $30,170 per youth, on average.
-This was attributable to a combination of youth having longer lengths of stay in group homes (201 days vs. 151 days for FCT) and the lower daily cost of Family Centered Treatment.
+The report concluded that the initial intervention cost for FCT as compared with group home placement was less costly by $30,170 per youth, on average.
+This was attributed to a combination of youth having longer lengths of stay in group homes (201 days vs. 151 days for FCT) and the lower daily cost of Family Centered Treatment.

-Post-admission placement costs for FCT plus out-of-home placements were $41,730 less per youth, on average, for the FCT group as compared with the control group for the 12 months after the start of each intervention.
-The cost spent on FCT was offset by $44,158 saved on group homes and other residential child care, and $8848, for secure facilities
+In addition, post-admission placement costs were $41,730 less per youth, on average, for the FCT group compared to the Group Home group for the 12 months after the start of each intervention.
+The cost spent on FCT was offset by $44,158 saved on group homes and other residential child care, and $8848, for secure facilities.

 OJJDP Journal of Juvenile Justice, 2012